devbird007/Vprofile-3-tier-architecture/README.md

-# 3-Tier Automated Application Setup on Ubuntu and CentOS Servers with Shell Scripts for Vagrant
+# 3-Tier Automated Application Setup on Ubuntu & CentOS 7 Servers with Shell Scripts for Vagrant
 This is a distributed web application complete with a web server, database and along with other functionality.